-The reading and writing of data is controlled by the logic on the data channel card on the disk drive card gate (E-A1B2, E-B1B2, E-C1B2, or E-D1B2).
-The data lines between the data channel card and the common adapter are contained in the dedicated cable (E-A1A5, E-B1A5, E-C1A5, or E-D1A5).
+The reading and writing of data is controlled by the logic on the data channel card on the disk drive card gate (E-A1B2 or E-B1B2).
+The data lines between the data channel card and the common adapter are contained in the dedicated cable (E-A1A5 or E-B1A5).
 The data channel card contains the circuits to decode the data read from the disk, coding data to be written on the disk, data safety, sample servo output, and the voltage controlled oscillator for the read clock.